JHU-PL-Lab/www-fpse/lecture/basic-ocaml.md

 ```
 * This library uses the `option` type instead of raising an exception like we did
 * `List.nth_exn` raises an exception like ours does.
 Both versions are useful.
+   - Note this function is also `Core.List.nth_exn` but we always `open Core;;` to make `Core` module all available
-* Note on the HW you can use libraries on some questions but not others, read instructions.
+* Note on the HW you can use libraries on some questions but not others, read the instructions.